onoelle/FCND-Estimation-CPP/project/WRITEUP.md

 #  Writeup for the FCND-Estimation-CPP project

-fixed output window size, using the advice from https://knowledge.udacity.com/questions/292314

 # Step 1: Sensor Noise (Scenario 6)

 The task is to process the logged files from the simulation to calculate the standard deviation of the GPS X signal and the IMU Accelerometer X signal.